Unlock Hidden Ableton Effects Without Upgrading to Suite

 • An EQ8 device, where you can set an Hi Pass Filter, a Low Pass Filter and a Mid Gain boost which works at 1kHz.

-• A final Compressor will be used as a De-esser for frequencies arount 6 kHz.
+• A final Compressor will be used as a De-esser for frequencies around 6 kHz.

-Tip: If you just need the missing Ableton Gate effect, the Vocal Strip can be the solution.
-Simply set all knobs to zero, Comp Ratio to 1:1, and play with the Gate Thresh knob!
+💡 Need the missing Gate effect?
+Use the Vocal Strip — set all knobs to zero, Comp Ratio to 1:1, and play with the Gate Thresh knob!
+The Channel Strip Basic can also be used if the slow release time is ok.

 • Voice Enhancer has a good De-Esser based on a multiband compressor.
 It's usually best to use this kind of de-esser instead of the one available in the Vocal Strip effect.